Mammographic Lesion Segmentation with Lightweight Models: A Comparative Study: Materials and Methods

 The INbreast dataset provides high-resolution Full-field Digital Mammograms (FFDM), acquired with the \emph{Siemens} equipment \emph{MammoNovation}.
 The dataset is composed of 410 images, where 108 are normal tissue, and 302 are considered abnormal.
 Among the abnormal cases, there are 108 masses, 308 calcifications, and 3 architectural distortions.
 Note that a single image may contain multiple findings.
 Table~\ref{tblDataSets} shows a summary of the INbreast dataset.

 Given its limited size, INbreast poses some challenges in generalization studies of deep learning models.
 However, many other studies have used it, which makes it easier to compare and reproduce the results achieved.
-Figs.~\ref{imgDatasetSamples}~(a-b) show samples from the INbreast, in Figs.~\ref{imgDatasetSamples}~(e-f) its ground-truth annotation, followed by the mask overlaid on the image, Figs.~\ref{imgDatasetSamples}~(i-j).
+Figs.~\ref{imgDatasetSamples}~(a-b) show samples from the INbreast, in Figs.~\ref{imgDatasetSamples}~(e-f) its ground truth annotation, followed by the mask overlaid on the image, Figs.~\ref{imgDatasetSamples}~(i-j).

 More recently, other FFDM datasets were published.
 DMID~\cite{oza2024-DMID-Dataset} has been introduced to provide additional variability and evaluation opportunities.
 It is composed of 510 FFDM images, acquired with the \emph{Siemens} equipment \emph{MAMMOMAT 3000 Nova}.
-Similar to INbreast, this dataset contains several anomalies with their respective annotations, along with images of normal tissue.
-Two images of the DMID dataset are shown in Figs.~\ref{imgDatasetSamples}~(c-d), followed by their ground-truth annotation in Figs.~\ref{imgDatasetSamples}~(g-h) and the composition of mask and original image, Figs.~\ref{imgDatasetSamples}~(k-l).
+Similar to INbreast, this dataset contains 269 annotated cases with abnormalities and 241 non-annotated normal cases.
+Two images of the DMID dataset are shown in Figs.~\ref{imgDatasetSamples}~(c-d), followed by their ground truth annotation in Figs.~\ref{imgDatasetSamples}~(g-h) and the composition of mask and original image, Figs.~\ref{imgDatasetSamples}~(k-l).
 After an initial analysis of this dataset, we observed that 269 images had annotations, and the remaining 241 images had no annotations and were considered normal cases.

 Existing studies rarely investigate how models, particularly lightweight ones, generalize across datasets with different acquisition characteristics, which are common in real-world scenarios.
 Therefore, all the 410 images from INbreast were used to train the models, and the 510 images from DMID were used for a final evaluation of the best model.